Mikaela/mikaela.github.io/pages/irc.html.md

 in common network that you will find below.

 I will use topics in format "name of the network / round robin if any <port>".
 With "+" in front of port, I mean SSL.
-The networks are in random order (or whatever order my clients display them in).
+The networks are in alphabedical order.

+### foreverchat / irc.foreverchat.net +7029

+I am `Mikaela` at foreverchat.

 ### freenode / chat.freenode.net +6697